BOTCoinNetwork/botcoin/docs/join.rst

 Starting the Node
 -----------------

-To start node1, run the simple ``monetd run`` command.
+To start node1, run the simple ``botcoin run`` command.
 You should be able see the JoinRequest going through consensus, and being accepted by the PoA contract.

 .. code:: bash

-    $ monetd run
+    $ botcoin run